Call 212-577-3300

 The new law allows New York to turn the page on a draconian parole revocation system that helped perpetuate mass incarceration for decades.

 With a fixed and permanent writ legal team, PRDU has had many successes in obtaining early release and elimination of parole for some clients.
 Our work has also resulted in critical changes in the policies and procedures of the courts in which we practice.
-For example, in April of 2015, our writ team secured a victory in the Court of Appeals that held that legal competency was a Due Process requirement in a parole violation proceeding.
+For example, our writ team secured a victory in the Court of Appeals that held that legal competency was a Due Process requirement in a parole violation proceeding.
 This important ruling now allows incompetent individuals accused of parole violations to receive mental health treatment rather than incarceration.
 In addition to this type of important legal work, the unit continues to file administrative appeals and conduct other appellate work on behalf of our clients.

 Both PRDU and other post-conviction units at the Legal Aid Society have expanded to address the conditions in communities which negatively affect compliance with parole conditions.
 Going forward, these units will dedicate legal staff to maintain client and parole officer contact past incarceration to monitor imposition of conditions which will often unnecessarily result in a loss of housing or employment for the client.
 The loss of these two important social stabilizers often result in violations and re-incarceration.
 Our preliminary work in this area of reentry has already successfully staved off numerous violations and helped our clients navigate an often onerous parole system.